Anunnak80/Mentaverse-Music-Studio/README.md

 But as I worked for a few door-to-door sales companies and as an account manager for some international investment companies in my younger years, I know how to add more excitement and action, by promoting it inside our community and to new investors.
 Besides this, I am also very confident that Income Island will attract many users, as they are already a big company, with many other established companies building in there.
 Another way to attract more users, is to collaborate with studio brands and do giveaways together, with for example, free plugins and other audio gear, from well known music companies.
 And all the song/remix contests and free workshops will also attract new users.

+The screenshots you see, are showing how we are building the prototype of our virtual studio in Unity.
+Of course this will just be a sketch/quick draw, to make our idea and pitch, more visual.
+The final metaverse shell, will be built by the professioinal development team, from Income Island.

+For the recording hub/platform, we will need to hire devs, that can launch it as browser as well as phone app.
+We also need server and cloud storage for all the audio files, uploaded or recorded by the end-users and for all the software plugins that need to run smoothly, in the studio as well as in the band room.